Published 10 Jul 2023

 Classroom Observation Checklist

 A classroom observation checklist is a tool used by school administrators to ensure that a positive and conducive learning environment is provided for the students.
+What should we look for when observing a classroom?

 Here are the key areas to check on when performing a classroom observation: